Key Takeaways

 Have a web chat (also known as live chat) box on your website so customers can instantly chat with a customer service agent—no matter how far down your website rabbit hole they’ve gone.

 Don’t stop there.
 Are your customers on Instagram?
 What about Twitter?
 The more places you’re available to answer questions, the happier your customers will be.
-They won’t have to go searching for help, and you’ll always have someone there when they need you.
+With an omnichannel approach, they won’t have to go searching for help, and you’ll always have someone there when they need you.

 At Quiq, we help our clients provide convenient ways for customers to engage with a brand and allow consumers to reach out to companies on their terms.
 Communicating with companies via messaging is still pretty new, and we’ve seen so many consumers respond with surprise and delight at the ability to text a company for help.